lyrebird-app/launcher/README.md

 * Proper error handling
 * A "try it out" section to test your localizations
-* Editing multiple files at once, with one primary language
 * Creating new files
 * Dark theme
 * Support for XML tags